Uplup Logo

 Conversational Mode

 In Conversational mode, each question is automatically displayed one at a time.
 You don’t need to manually create pages – the form handles transitions automatically.
+The page selector shows “Question X of Y” to indicate your position.

 Progress Bar Options